 We can now compute the physical phase-space dimension by noting that $E^a_{\; i}, N, N_{i}$ and their conjugate momenta initially constitute a $2{\times}(9+1+3)=26$-dimensional phase space.
 Each of the 11 first-class constraints $(P,P_i, \mathcal{J}^{ab},\mathcal{R}, \mathcal{R}_i)$ reduces the phase-space dimension by two.
 Hence, the final physical phase space propagates $\tfrac{1}{2}(2{\times} 13 -2{\times} 11)= 2$ physical modes, corresponding to the two polarisations of a massless spin-2 field.

 For completeness, we present Hamilton's equations,

-where the first line are dynamical equations, the second produce the Hamiltonian and momentum constraints, and the last line determines the Lagrange multipliers after gauge fixing of $N$ and $N^i$.
+where the first line contains dynamical equations, the second produces the Hamiltonian and momentum constraints, and the last line determines the Lagrange multipliers after gauge fixing of $N$ and $N^i$.
 The last line corresponds to the additional Euler–Lagrange equations for the momenta of the non-dynamical variables discussed in Section \ref{sec:Overview} under equation \eqref{total_lagrangian}.

 Note that if we consider the antisymmetric part of Hamilton's equation for $E^a_{\; i}$, it yields,